TimonSchneider01/ccl1/diary.md

 - Work on some stuff of the ToDo List
 - Fix the physics. bullets sometimes go through the ceiling                  Fixed
 - Add healthbar for Player / Enemies                                          Done
-- Add breakable walls                                                       Done
+- Add breakable walls
 - Add a starting screen where the figure is running around                  WiP
+- Add Health Pick Ups